Health care providers and others may use some of the following terms when discussing infant deaths.

 In some cases, the evidence is not clear or not enough information is available, so the death is considered to be of undetermined cause.

-- Sudden Infant Death Syndrome (SIDS): One type of SUID, SIDS is the sudden death of an infant younger than 1 year of age that cannot be explained even after a full investigation that includes a complete autopsy, examination of the death scene, and review of the clinical history.
+- Sudden Infant Death Syndrome (SIDS): One type of SUID, SIDS is the sudden, unexplained death of a baby younger than 1 year of age that doesn't have a known cause even after a complete investigation that includes a complete autopsy, examination of the death scene, and review of the clinical history.